ta-matsuura/openwhisk-workshops/bootcamp/README.md

 Notice that you may get a different result (count) due to the random number being relevant here.

-Once again, we recommend entering `fsh session get <session id>` again to visualize the results of the invocations.
+Once again, we recommend entering `fsh wsk session get <session id>` again to visualize the results of the invocations.

 An overview of all currently available compositions can be found here: https://github.com/ibm-functions/composer/tree/master/docs#compositions-by-example